marceloalcocer/reveal-svgfragments/README.md

 ## Usage

 Include SVG documents in the presentation using `<object>` tags.
-Add child tags with `class="svg-fragment"` to mark elements within the SVG file as fragments.
+Add child tags with `class="fragment"` to mark elements within the SVG file as fragments.
 Elements are specified using [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) in the `data-selector` attribute;

 ```svg
 <!-- circles.svg -->